Michael Town

 Research and Education Focus: Surface energy budget, Stable boundary layers, Snow metemorphism, Clouds, Polar meteorology, Stable water isotopes, Avalanches, Numerical modeling, Education, Equity.

-His education efforts have been focused developing an equitable teaching methodology in which students learn real-world skills by solving real-world problems.
-This effort has many facets including (but not limited to):
+My education efforts have been focused developing an equitable teaching methodology in which students learn real-world skillz by solving real world problemz.
+This effort has many facets including (but not limited to): 1) a focus on educators collecting and learning from equity-relevant data in their classrooms, 2) curating data sets and collaborations that draw the outside world into the classroom, 3) putting students at the center of the problem-solving, learning, and celebrations.

 Publications